 Try and incorporate plenty of vegetables, beans, whole grains, fish and olive oil in your diet.
 It has been found that Alzheimer’s risk is dramatically reduced if you follow a Mediterranean diet.

-The best way to ensure that you eating a balanced and healthy diet is to cook at home regularly and to include plenty of fresh vegetables and fruits in your diet.
+The best way to ensure that you eat a balanced and healthy diet is to cook at home regularly and to include plenty of fresh vegetables and fruits in your diet.

 Stimulate Your Brain

 Make sure that you are constantly learning something new.
 The old adage, a rolling stone gathers no moss, holds true even for the brain.
 The NIH ACTIVE study found that regular brain stimulation is one of the best ways of keeping your mind active.
 Activities that involve organization, communication, interaction are the best bet for protecting your brain.

 Try new things like learning a new language, an instrument, or even taking up a new hobby like sewing.
 If you enjoy any activity try and raise the bar for your performance in it.